 The first consultation period was undertaken July through August 2009.
 During this stage, the following consultation activities were undertaken to alert the community of the commencement of the Plan of Management and to allow the community to tell Council about why they value the Park and to provide Council with their ideas and concerns about the Park.

-- Flyers distributed to all residents within 400m walking distance to the Park

-- Posters erected in the Park

-- Notification in the Ryde City View, 22 July 2009

-- Park Information Day, 1 August 2009
+The following notification was undertaken, flyers distributed to all residents within 400m walking distance to the Park, posters erected in the Park, notification in the Ryde City View, 22 July 2009, Park Information Day, 1 August 2009 and and online community survey.

-- Online community survey.